 - Class year: Juniors.
 "Juniors" are full-time students pursuing a bachelor's degree with junior-level academic standing or students with senior-level standing in the third year of college enrollment.

 - Citizenship: U.S. citizens (or U.S. nationals) or candidates who to receive citizenship by the date the scholarship will be awarded.

 - A strong candidate for the Truman Scholarship also has an extensive record of public and community service, outstanding leadership potential and communication skills and a commitment to a career in government or elsewhere in public service.

 Davidson College may nominate up to four candidates each year for the Truman Scholarship.
 Interested students should consult with Prof. Peter Ahrensdorf, Davidson’s Truman Scholarship Faculty Representative, during the spring of their sophomore year to determine if they are eligible for Davidson nomination.

 The Truman Scholarship Faculty Representative is Peter Ahrensdorf in the Political Science Department.
-For additional resources, contact the Fellowships and Scholarships Program, Center for Career Development, at email@example.com, or schedule a Fellowships & Scholarships advising appointment with Gaylena Merritt, Assistant Director for Fellowships & Scholarships, through Handshake (login required).
+For additional resources, contact the Fellowships and Scholarships Program at firstname.lastname@example.org, or schedule a Fellowships & Scholarships advising appointment with Gaylena Merritt, Sr. Assistant Director for Fellowships & Scholarships, through Handshake (login required).